bootdotdev/blog/content/misc/educations-shameful-state-of-the-art.md

 **Everything we build at Boot.dev has Mastery-based learning in mind.**

-Daniel Kahn, a favorite of mine, has a great Ted talk on the subject:
+Daniel Khan, a favorite of mine, has a great Ted talk on the subject:

 {{< youtube -MTRxRO5SRA >}}